-Conduct first reading of Ordinance Bill No. 29-17 which provides for a property tax exemption for nonprofit owners of low-income housing, and advance the ordinance to second reading for enactment.
+Conduct a second reading of Ordinance Bill No. 29-17 which provides for a property tax exemption for nonprofit owners of low-income housing.

 SUMMARY AND BACKGROUND:

 Low-income housing was identified as a community need through the City's 2017 strategic planning process.
 This ordinance implements a Nonprofit Corporation Low Income Housing tax exemption authorized by ORS 307.540 to 307.548 and will encourage low-income housing preservation and development by lowering costs for non-profit providers of low-income housing.